Robert Wheeler Rand

-Robert Wheeler Rand, Ph.D., J.D., M.D.
-(January 28, 1923 – December 14, 2013), was an American neurosurgeon, inventor, and Professor of Neurosurgery in the Department of Neurosurgery at the University of California Los Angeles (UCLA) from 1953 to 1989.
+Robert Wheeler Rand (January 28, 1923 – December 14, 2013), was an American neurosurgeon, inventor, and Professor of Neurosurgery in the Department of Neurosurgery at the University of California Los Angeles (UCLA) from 1953 to 1989.

 Early life and education

 Robert W. Rand, the only son of Carl Wheeler Rand, M.D. and Katherine Humphrey Rand, was born in Los Angeles, California on January 28, 1923.
 His father, Dr. Carl W. Rand, a respected neurosurgeon, was trained under Harvey Cushing, known to be the "father of modern neurosurgery."

 Robert W. Rand followed in his father's footsteps and became a nationally and internationally known neurosurgeon and Professor of Neurosurgery at UCLA.
 He received undergraduate training at Harvard College (1940–42) and the UCLA Naval Training Program (1942–44), graduated from the University of Southern California School of Medicine (M.D., 1947) and completed his internship, assistant residency, and residency in neurological surgery at the University of Michigan in Ann Arbor.
 He also earned an M.S. in Surgery (1951) and a Ph.D. in Anatomy (1952) from the University of Michigan.